exakat/php-dictionary/dictionary.rst

 Event driven
 ------------

-Event driven programming is a style of coding where the programm react to action coming from the user.
+Event-driven programming is a programming paradigm that focuses on the flow of a program's execution being determined by events or actions that occur, rather than following a strictly sequential, procedural path.
+In event-driven programming, the program responds to events generated by external factors, such as user interactions, sensor inputs, or messages from other software components.
+Events can trigger specific functions or pieces of code to execute in response.

 `Documentation <https://en.wikipedia.org/wiki/Event-driven_architecture>`__

 See also `ReactPHP <https://reactphp.org/>`_, `Event driven server in PHP <https://stitcher.io/blog/event-driven-php>`_, `An Introduction into Event Loops in PHP <https://www.sitepoint.com/an-introduction-into-event-loops-in-php/>`_

+Related packages : `cboden/ratchet <https://packagist.org/packages/cboden/ratchet>`_, `react/stream <https://packagist.org/packages/react/stream>`_

 .. _event-storming:

-Event storming
+Event Storming
 --------------

 Event storming is a workshop, aiming at discovering the domain for an application.
 It describes the process with stickers of various colors, posted on a wide wall.